Nitrokey/nitrokey-documentation/pro/windows/programming-the-nitrokey.md

 If you use a development board, you may solder the OpenPGP Card to the board directly by using some wires or you get yourself a smart card jack which you solder to the dev board instead.
 - To compile the firmware we recommend [ARM's official GNU tools](https://launchpad.net/gcc-arm-embedded/).
 - The microprocessor can be flashed with two different approaches:
     1. SWD is a STM-specific protocol and similar to JTAG allowing programming and debugging.
 Working adapters are Versaloon or any of the [ST-Link V2 (clones)](http://www.ebay.com/sch/i.html?_odkw=st-link&_osacat=0&_from=R40&_trksid=p2045573.m570.l1313.TR0.TRC0.H0.Xst-link+v2&_nkw=st-link+v2&_sacat=0).
-Under Linux you could give a patched [OpenOCD](https://github.com/snowcap-electronics/OpenOCD) a try but in the past it has been very troublesome.
+Under Linux you could use OpenOCD or official STM32 flashing tool (commands below).
 This approach requires to solder wires to the contact pads or to use an [adapter with pogo pins](https://github.com/Nitrokey/nitrokey-pro-hardware/tree/master/cs_pogo_adapter) and some kind of mounting (recommended).

     ![img1](./images/programming-the-nitrokey/1.png)